thecardkid/terminally-tetris/index.md

 Terminally Tetris is written entirely in the C language.

 ### _Tetromino Movement_
 Tetrominos can move at variable speeds that are directly tied to the framerate of the game.
 By default, the game renders at 60fps, and a Tetromino will move towards the bottom of the stage every 48 frames.
 As the difficulty of the game increases, this number decreases to a minimum of 1 (Tetrominos move at every frame).
-Although the game can be modified to run at higher frequencies, this would only affect inpout handling which occurs on each render frame.
+Although the game can be modified to run at higher frequencies, this would only affect input handling which occurs on each render frame.

-Valid Tetromino movements are all lateral directions, and counter/counter clockwise rotations.
+Valid Tetromino movements are all lateral directions, and clockwise/counter clockwise rotations.
 Not all of these movements are used in the game, but support for them exists.

 A special movement exists for dropping Tetrominos which instantly moves the Tetromino as far down as it can go.
 This lets the player quickly finalize the position of the Tetromino without having to make repeated downwards inputs or wait for the Tetromino to fall on its own.